wp-plugins/dashboard-tweaks/readme.txt

 * First version (stable)

 == Upgrade Notice ==

+= 1.0.9 =
+<strong>Plugin no longer in active development.</strong> If you want to take over the development, please let me know.

 = 1.0.5 =
 Make sure to <strong>save your edits before updating</strong> the Dashboard Tweaks plugin, otherwise they will all be lost.
 Yeah, I know, options panel...